Last updated

 Key features

-• Lead and deal management: Centralized tools to manage customer data, interactions, and sales pipelines, helping fintech teams act quickly on leads, investors, and investment opportunities.
+• Lead and deal management: Centralized tools to manage customer data, interactions, and sales pipelines, helping fintech teams act quickly on leads, investors, and investment opportunities across team members.

-• Sales automation: Workflow automation to handle repetitive tasks such as lead routing, follow-ups, and email sequences, allowing fintech sales teams to focus on closing deals and securing investments.
+• Sales automation: Workflow automation to handle repetitive tasks such as lead routing, follow-ups, and email sequences, allowing fintech sales teams to focus on closing deals.

-• Email integration: Full email sync, templates, and tracking features, enabling fintech professionals to manage all communications directly from the CRM.
+• Email integration: Full email sync, templates, and tracking features, enabling fintech professionals to manage communications from the CRM across the team.

-• Advanced reporting and analytics: Real-time data analytics and custom reporting tools to track sales performance, forecast revenue, and gain actionable insights specific to fintech operations.
+• Advanced reporting and analytics: Real-time data analytics and custom reporting tools to track sales performance and forecast revenue, though limited in basic plans.

 Pros

-• User-friendly interface: Known for its intuitive and visually appealing interface, making it easy for fintech teams to navigate and manage their sales pipelines.
+• User-friendly interface: Known for its intuitive and visually appealing interface, making it accessible for fintech teams to navigate and manage their sales pipelines.

-• Sales pipeline focus: Specifically designed for managing sales pipelines, offering a visual approach that helps fintech sales teams track deals and activities effectively.
+• Sales pipeline focus: Specifically designed for managing sales pipelines, offering a visual approach that helps fintech sales teams track deals effectively.

-• Customization: Allows for a high degree of customization, enabling fintech users to tailor the platform to their specific sales processes with custom fields and workflows.
+• Customization: Allows for customization, enabling fintech users to tailor the platform to their specific sales processes, though less flexible than more modern solutions.

 Cons

-• Price increases with add-ons: The cost can increase quickly when additional features or integrations are added, making it less cost-effective for fintech businesses with growing needs.
+• Price increases with add-ons: The cost increases quickly when additional features are added, making it less cost-effective for fintech businesses with growing needs across multiple team members.

 Price and plans